Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 		- The Long Haul perk has been disabled, meaning the player can no longer fast travel when over encumbered.
 		- The ammo press can now only be used once.
 		- Locks and Terminals have a random chance to be a higher lock level.
+    - Gear can only be repaired to a threshold as determined by your Repair skill (FO3 Style Repair).

 - **Optional - Settings:**
 	- **Keybinds - F Activates, Q & E Lean** - Swaps the activate key to F and enables manual leaning on the Q and E keys.